NASCAR Chase: Comparison of Playoff Champion vs Non-Playoff Points standings

 Ten different drivers have won the NASCAR Cup Series championship since the playoff system was implemented in 2004.
-Jimmie Johnson has the most championships under the playoff format with seven, while Tony Stewart, Kyle Busch, and Joey Logano are the only other drivers to win multiple championships since the system was introduced.
-Tyler Reddick is also the only multi-time championship in the Xfinity Series since the introduction of the system in the second-tier and Truck Series.
+Jimmie Johnson has the most championships under the playoff format with seven, while Tony Stewart, Kyle Busch, Joey Logano, and Kyle Larson are the only other drivers to win multiple championships since the system was introduced.
+Tyler Reddick is also the only multi-time championship in the Xfinity Series since the introduction of the system in the two lower national series.

 Below are the hypothetical champions based on only regular points standings after last season race if no playoff format had been implemented.
 This section is only to demonstrate the impact of the playoffs on the outcome of the championship in comparison to regular points standings.
 Given the ways that different formats change race strategy and therefore results, there is no way to know if these exact outcomes would have occurred.
 Number of times listed for non-playoff champions includes championships won before the playoffs began in 2004 while regular season champions only count winners after the playoffs began in 2004.